andaviaco/resume/README.md

 ### Software Engineer, [CORB Consultoría Informática](http://corb.mx)
 ##### August 2014 - December 2016

-* Built an isomorphic/universal application using mainly ExpressJS, ReactJS and RethinkDB with an external API connection.
+* Built an isomorphic/universal application using mainly ExpressJS, ReactJS, and RethinkDB with an external API connection.
 We used Redux to manage data flow, SASS for styles and Webpack as module bundler.
-* Worked with a team under a SCRUM methodology to develop a big website for real-estate professionals with AngularJS, Laravel, MySQL, SASS and other tecnologies.
+* Worked with a team under a SCRUM methodology to develop a big website for real-estate professionals with AngularJS, Laravel, MySQL, SASS and other technologies.
 * Worked on a high traffic application to create and vote stories with social networks integration using ReactJS, BackboneJS, Browserify and Gulp for the front-end, Lumen as back-end framework and Gulp for task automatization.
 React was in its firsts steps and we had to create components for sliders and an infinite scroll, both components loaded the data dynamically.
 * Built a high-performance e-commerce for an auto parts seller, building a server with Flask + MongoDB and ReactJS rendering with Bootstrap in a PHP client.
 * Built a simple website that connects with an API previously developed.
 We only use Flask, SASS with Flexbox styles and a bit of javascript.